How to make a Unsalted Sea Pottery Garden Charm

 Gather Natural Items

-- Look for objects that will leave strong impressions:
+- Look for objects that will leave deep impressions:

 - Leaves, grasses, small pieces of ground cover